dokku-alt/dokku-alt/README.md

 Or even uninstall if you prefer command line access (it will also wipe used database):

     dokku manager:uninstall

+## Dokku-alt as service in Docker container (BETA)

+Dokku-alt can be run using Docker-in-Docker approach (https://github.com/jpetazzo/dind).
+It requires to run dokku-alt container in privileged mode (with full access to host), because dokku-alt uses it's own Docker daemon to serve applications.
+It's still considered beta, but should be pretty safe solution and robust.
+It's best to use for play with dokku-alt on other not-supported systems (CentOS, RedHat, Debian) or by simply trying how it works.

+All dokku-alt services (SSH, Nginx, Dokku daemon) are run in container.

+### Create persistent data storage

+    docker run --volume=/home/dokku --volume=/var/lib/docker --name=dokku-alt-data busybox:latest

+### Start `dokku-alt` service in container

+    docker run -d --name=dokku-alt --hostname=my-domain.com --volumes-from=dokku-alt-data --publish=22:22 --publish=80:80 --publish=443:443 --privileged ayufan/dokku-alt:latest

+You can adjust exposed ports as described in Docker documentation.

+### Check `dokku-alt` logs to see if anything started correctly:

+    docker lgos dokku-alt-demo

+At the end you should see something like this:

+    dokku.1 | SSH Login:
+    dokku.1 |   user: root
+    dokku.1 |   password: lfMUjxYEvqpRRLY6
+    dokku.1 |   ip: 10.0.42.1 172.17.2.213
+    dokku.1 | Starting dokku daemon...

+This is temporary `root` password to access container and add you access keys (using `dokku access:add` as described).
+This password changes every container restart.

+To enter container shell from server's terminal (the same which is running `docker` with `dokku-alt`) run ssh:

+    ssh root@172.17.2.213

+If everything were done right you should see container's prompt.
+By exposing ports in `docker run` to outside world you can also access `dokku-alt` from external.

+### To upgrade container to newer version simply kill old container and rerun your `docker run` command:

+    docker kill dokku-alt
+    docker pull ayufan/dokku-alt:latest
+    docker run -d --name=dokku-alt --hostname=my-domain.com --volumes-from=dokku-alt-data --publish=22:22 --publish=80:80 --publish=443:443 --privileged ayufan/dokku-alt:latest

 ## Dockerfile images